 Sensory Integration and Sound Therapy

-If you have learned that your child has a sensory processing disorder, you are at the start of making sense of some behaviours that have probably been quite bewildering.
+If you have learned that your child has a sensory processing disorder, you are at the start of making sense of some behaviors that have probably been quite bewildering.
 Now the mystery is being revealed as you learn about the many different expressions of this complex condition.

 Our senses are normally thought to include hearing, sight, touch, smell and taste.
 Sensory integration specialists include three more, being vestibular (balance) proprioception (position and movement of the joints) and interoception (the sense of the internal organs.)